 The Cireson Control Center is web-based.
 No Config Man Console to worry about installing, securing (a relief for the Admin), or learning.
 This is a pretty intuitive, easy to pick up interface to get your job done.

-The Configuration Manager Admin can quite easily scope the access to TCC so that your Service Desk Analysts can use the tools they need (and only the tools the need) to be able to troubleshoot and provide services to the workstations within their purview (and only the workstations within their purview).
-Impact and severity risk is greatly reduced with this solution.
+The Configuration Manager Admin can quite easily scope the access to TCC so that your Service Desk Analysts can use the tools they need (and only the tools the need) to be able to troubleshoot and provide services to the workstations within their purview (and only the workstations within their purview).te security impact and severity risk is greatly reduced with this solution.

 With the Control Center, the Service Desk Analyst has quick access to information when troubleshooting an end user’s computer.
 Simply by highlighting the computer in the TCC view, information about Config Man client status/health, primary users, OSD readiness, deployment status, and Add Remove Programs inventory is immediately available.